How to Patch the Holes in Your Leaky Bucket

 Of course, a CDP can help you manage these surveys and compile them with the rest of your data to develop holistic customer profiles.
 By collecting customer insights directly from the source and then enriching those insights with second-party and third-party data, you can develop hyper-personalized acquisition and retention campaigns that make your customers feel heard and valued by your brand.

 Patch the holes in your leaky bucket by stitching together your customer data

 Effective customer retention begins with unified data.

 By combining your data into an enriched single customer view, you can get to know your customers better: which products they like, where they prefer to shop, how much money they tend to spend, which marketing messages resonate with them, and more.
-Granular customer insights help you provide your customers with the elevated experiences they need to keep coming back for more.
+Granular customer insights and customer segmentation tools help you provide your customers with the elevated experiences they need to keep coming back for more.